filipelauar/projects/README.md

 # Projects
 Here you will find codes from projects that I participated.
 These projects and much more are explained in my podcast.
-The podcast is avaible in all the podcast platforms and I register it in English and in Portuguese, below you will find the link to spotify:
+The podcast have weekly episodes all Thursdays and it's avaible in all the podcast platforms and I register it in English and in Portuguese, below you will find the link to spotify:

 - [Life with AI](https://open.spotify.com/show/38kCKFKEAm9romJuaXVq4w?si=24CIk4n3QpeYTMoBKWFQjw&dl_branch=1) (In english)
 - [Vida com IA](https://open.spotify.com/show/3yeqOp2pZKdqX5Qa3jY6Jz?si=8ShXHzC0Slm7FyeskgMZng&dl_branch=1) (Em portugues)

+You can follow the podcast on [Linkedin](https://www.linkedin.com/company/life-with-ai) and on (Instagram)[https://www.instagram.com/podcast.lifewithai/] to be updated about the episode and also interact with me!

 # Manipulating images with StyleGAN